bwssytems/ha-bridge/README.md

     "onUrl": "http://192.168.1.201:3480/data_request?id=action&output_format=json&DeviceNum=31&serviceId=urn:upnp-org:serviceId:Dimming1&action=SetLoadLevelTarget&newLoadlevelTarget=${intensity.percent}",
   "contentType" : "application/json",
   "httpVerb":"POST",
-  "contentBody" : "{\"fooBar\":\"baz\"}"
+  "contentBody" : "{\"fooBar\":\"baz_on\"}"
+  "contentBodyOff" : "{\"fooBar\":\"baz_off\"}"
 }
 ```
+## Custom Usage URLs
-Anything that takes an action as a result of an HTTP request will probably work - like putting Vera in and out of night mode:
+Anything that takes an action as a result of an HTTP request will probably work and you can also use the dimming and value control commands within the URLs as well - like putting Vera in and out of night mode:
 ```
 {
   "name": "night mode",